jagadiswarambati/RAGSphere/Readme.md

 RAGSphere is a Retrieval-Augmented Generation (RAG) application that allows users to upload PDF or TXT documents and ask questions about their content using a local Large Language Model (LLM).
 The project combines document retrieval with AI-generated responses to provide accurate answers based on the uploaded documents.

-RAGSphere supports both **single-document and multi-document querying**, allowing users to select one or multiple documents before asking questions.

 ---

 # 🛠️ Requirements